qlovy/mma/README.md

 - [x] JSON file or text file for add new exercise of configure multiple exercise --> one the local storage is ok
 - [x] add a menu with two categories (one for exercising and the other for settings)
 - [ ] add an option to make a circuit => Modify JSON structure, manage the detection of it
-- [ ] simplify the creation of JSON file by using an interpreter like Traction, 5x6, 30s convert into the normal one. =>
+- [ ] simplify the creation of JSON file by using an interpreter like Traction, 5x6, 30s convert into the normal one. => looks for another type of config file
 - [ ] add the stretching => Modify JSON structure, manage the detection

 ### Ideas